SalamanderCtesiphon/davegraynextjstutoriallesson06/README.md

   In order to make this a full stack application with data base queries I want to move the stored blog posts to a remote db and implement the api requests instread of the file system methods that are currently employed.

+-Implement a search function that searches throught the blog articles